ChrisJAdamek/cryptoTools/README.md

 ## Introduction

-Crypto Tools 101 Part I of a tutorial series designed to teach crypto concepts in a simulated environment.
+Crypto Tools 101 is Part I of a tutorial series designed for beginners to learn crypto concepts in a simulated environment.
 You will learn how to use a non-custodial wallet to interact with a smart contract platform, hold and receive crypto tokens, join a DAO, and participate in an online community.

 ### Polygon Network